SvenKranz1991/Spotify_Related/README.md

 Spotify-Related is a SPA / Website, where I wanted to make a Custom Playlist Generator that satisfies my taste as a music lover.

-I also wanted to display those valuable Informations Spotify provides for each Track. like
+I also wanted to display those valuable Informations Spotify provides for each Track.

+#### The Data I was Interested In from the "Audio Features" - Endpoint that Spotify provided

-...the Key and Tempo of every Song
+-   the Key and Tempo of every Song
-...the average Loudness
+-   the average Loudness
-...the analysis Spotify makes for every Track
+-   the Analysis Spotify makes for every Track

-Especially the data was of high interested for me, since as a Sound Designer I was curious to see how and what Spotify stores about each track.
+Especially the latter part was of high interested for me, since as a Sound Designer I was curious to see how and what Spotify stores about each track.

 ![The Login Process and Overview of Landing Page](readmegifs/Gif_1_640px_Login.gif)